sancarn/Innovyze-ICM-Libraries/WSLocalStorage/WSLocalStorage.md

 puts "---"
 ```

-The above code should return this to the console:
+The above code should return:

 ```
  ---